 The penknives and folding knives are traditional knives with traditional blade patterns as made and used in Sheffield for centuries.
 The inheritors of these craft skills are skill making knives in workshops in much the same manner as they always were made.
 Using skills of largely of hand and eye they continue the fine Sheffield tradition.
 The range of material for grips is increasing and alongside the buffalo horn we have Red Coolibah burl from Australia.
 Burls are deformities in the trees caused by stress or fungus and they make beautiful patterns in the wood.
 As with all natural materials used in knife making the colours and surface irregularities make each knife different and unique and it is these qualities which make them sought after.
 The burls in particular are whirls of wood and abstract patterns which present a quite different appearance to that seen in most other woods.
 Our pocket knives are all made with high quality carbon steel look at our care of knives pages on how to care for this specialist steel.

 Many of our commemorative knives are on our other web site.
-We have knives made from an ancient yew to commemorate this years anniversary of the Battle of Agincourt, and also commemorative knives for the various Great War Centenaries.
-This year also marks an important anniversary of the signing of the Magna Carta and we have a few folding knives with scales made for 13th century oak.
+We have knives made from an ancient yew to commemorate the 2015 600th anniversary of the Battle of Agincourt, and also commemorative knives for the various Great War Centenaries.
+2015 also marked an important anniversary of the signing of the Magna Carta and we have a few folding knives with scales made for 13th century oak.
 Click on the image below to see them.

 Finally do not forget to have a look at our Bowie knives, survival knives and Scottish dirks which we have for sale.
 Knives made in the traditional ways and some like the survival knifes made with high quality toolmakers steel.
 We also have some knives with snakewood handles.
 A very expensive patterned wood from French Guyana.
 Initially we have some of John Maleham’s knives with hand file work down the spring back with Snakewood handles but soon some of the other folding knives will carry snakewood handles.
 Like all the knives these are not production line products made in enormous quantities and the availability varies as the result of the availability of the natural materials used in the manufacturing process.